Final Four events focusing on safety ahead of influx of visitors

-Public safety, law enforcement officials promise Final Four events will be secure
+Public safety, law enforcement officials promise Valley Final Four events will be secure

 (NCAA Men's Final Four photo/via Facebook)